picasso: Advanced Gas Model

 The Problem

 Modern cosmological surveys like the South Pole Telescope (SPT) and the Simons Observatory (SO) observe thousands of galaxy clusters through the tSZ effect, where hot intracluster gas distorts the cosmic microwave background.
 To interpret these observations and extract cosmological constraints, we need theoretical predictions from simulations.
 However, hydrodynamical simulations that model gas physics are computationally expensive, limiting the volume and resolution we can achieve.
-Dark matter-only simulations are much faster but lack the gas physics needed to predict tSZ observables.
+Dark matter-only simulations are orders of magnitude faster, but lack the gas physics needed to predict tSZ observables - so there is a direct tradeoff between realism and scale.

-• Computational efficiency: Generate tSZ maps from large simulation volumes orders of magnitude faster than running full hydro simulations
+- Speed: Generate tSZ maps from large simulation volumes orders of magnitude faster than full hydro simulations

 Applications

-The software is actively developed and maintained as an open-source tool for the cosmology community, with comprehensive documentation and example workflows.
+The software is actively developed and maintained as an open-source tool, with comprehensive documentation and example workflows.